Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Appendix

 As the number of modules increases, the model becomes closer to approximating the full graph.
 On the TF Atlas dataset, we demonstrate that the validation loss for PerturbODE decreases as the number of modules increases, plateauing after reaching $200$ modules when training on TF Atlas (\hyperref[fig:latent_dim]{Fig. \ref*{fig:latent_dim}}).

+We further evaluate GRN inference performance while varying the number of modules, benchmarking on all 223 genes shared between the TF Atlas and ChIP-Atlas.
+The optimal number of modules depends on a combination of universal approximation and latent factors.
+Performance improves as the number of modules increases, plateauing at 350 modules.
+For our evaluations in the main text, we selected 200 modules based on the $W_2$ validation loss for hyperparameter tuning.

-On a separate note, PerturbODE uses 50 time steps for both diffused and non-diffused training when solving the ODE numerically.
+For both diffused and non-diffused training, PerturbODE uses 50 time steps when solving the ODE numerically.
 For diffused training, the time step duration $t$ is set to 0.1, while for non-diffused training, it is set to 25.
 The lasso regularization coefficient, $\lambda$, is set to 0.001.
 When computing the $W_2$ distance through Sinkhorn's algorithm, the coefficient for entropic regularization is set to $0.05$. $\Delta t$ for the Brownian motion used to generate diffused data is set to $0.3$.

+We further validate the performance of PerturbODE, without tunable perturbation strength, in GRN recovery with the TF Atlas dataset when different numerical methods are employed in Table \ref{tab:numerical_methods}.
+The model performance is consistent across different numerical methods.

+Moreover, we showcase our model performance across various learn-rates (1 run for each learn-rate).
+The inference performance is consistent when there are no Out of Memory (OOM) errors.